-This work proposes the BDM as an extensible module and a family of Difference Decomposition Networks that build upon BDMs.
-We introduce the SD$^\mathrm{2}$Net by integrating SD$\mathrm{^2}$M and SD$\mathrm{^3}$M into a modified U-Net structure for SIRSTD.
-Moreover, we develop TD$^2$M to extract temporal features across frames and construct STD$^2$Net for MIRSTD.
+This work proposes the BDM as an extensible module and a family of networks that are built upon BDMs.
+We introduce the SGBD-Net by integrating SGDM and SGDDM into a three-stage U-Net structure for SIRSTD.
+Moreover, we develop TGDM to extract temporal features across frames and construct STGBD-Net for MIRSTD.
 Experiments on the public MIRSTD and SIRSTD datasets demonstrate that our networks can outperform other methods.

-The key limitation of our model is its fixed methods to obtain basis features, which limit its performance on varied targets.
-In this paper, our models can enhance detailed information, but cannot improve the performance of large targets.
-Therefore, we plan to introduce a more adaptive approach to extract the basis features for future improvement.
+A potential limitation of our current framework lies in the fixed strategy for basis feature extraction, which may limit its optimal adaptability across highly diverse target morphologies.
+In this paper, our model enhances detailed information through a gradient-based basis feature extraction method.
+To address this limitation, we plan to introduce a more adaptive strategy for extracting basis features in future work.
+Firstly we would enlarge our basis feature extraction methods, not only for small target but larger target.
+Then, the gating mechanism would be applied to select the basis features according to the input images and text prompts.
+Finally, our module could extract the basis features based on our specific needs.

-Furthermore, we also plan to explore applying BDM to unrelated tasks.
+Furthermore, we also plan to explore applying BDM to other tasks.
 While this work focuses on IRSTD, the principle of task-oriented basis decomposition can be extended to other application domains, like salient object detection and drone vision tasks, by designing the corresponding BFEM and FEM.

-\begin{IEEEbiography} [{ }] {Chen Hu} received the B.S. and M.E. degree from the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2022.
+\begin{IEEEbiography} [{ }] {Chen Hu} (Graduate Student Member, IEEE) received the B.S. and M.E. degree from the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2022.
 Now, He is pursuing the Ph.D. degree with the School of Intelligent Systems Engineering, Sun Yat-sen University.

 His research interests include image processing, computer vision, object detection, and recognition.